Establishing a National Research Institute

 The Isaac Newton Institute is now firmly established as the UK's national research institute for mathematics.
 Funding for its ongoing activities derives from a wide variety of sources including the University of Cambridge, but the largest single source of funds remains the rolling grant from EPSRC, which is currently in excess of £1.6m pa and is subject to rigorous peer review every three years.
 Many other institutions and individuals have also made donations to the Institute, including NM Rothschild and Sons, Hewlett-Packard, the Dill Faulkes Foundation, Leverhulme Trust, CNRS, Rosenbaum Foundation, PF Charitable Trust, London Mathematical Society, Prudential Corporation plc and the Clay Mathematics Institute.

 From its inception, it was intended that the Institute should be devoted to the Mathematical Sciences in the broadest sense.
 In this respect the Institute differs significantly from similar institutes in other countries.
 A key criterion in the selection of scientific programmes is the extent to which they are interdisciplinary, bringing together research workers with very different backgrounds and expertise.
 Sometimes a single mathematical topic may attract a wide entourage from other scientific fields.
-Since the Institute opened, 24 Fields Medallists, 8 Nobel Prize winners, 16 winners of the Wolf Prize and 9 winners of the Abel Prize have attended Institute programmes.
+Since the Institute opened, 24 Fields Medallists, 8 Nobel Prize winners, 22 winners of a Wolf Prize and 9 winners of the Abel Prize have attended Institute programmes.

 The National Advisory Board was founded in 1999 following an EPSRC panel visit, to ensure that the Institute maintained and developed its role as a national research centre in the Mathematical Sciences, serving the UK community.
 Amongst the Boards initiatives have been the creation of the network of Correspondents in universities and other institutions in the UK, to help disseminate the work of the Institute, encouragement of the complementary relationship with the International Centre for Mathematical Sciences in Edinburgh, and the encouragement of the Junior Membership scheme, which awards grants to allow young UK scientists to attend the Institute.
 In 2008, after widespread consultation, it was deemed that the Board had fulfilled its purpose, and the decision was taken to disband it.
 To ensure that the Institute continued to serve UK national interests, the network of Correspondents was strengthened by the creation of the post of Chair of Correspondents, who was co-opted onto the Management Committee.